siphyshu/wallpy-sensei/README.md

 # 🐱‍👤 Wallpy Sensei

 A dynamic wallpaper tool that allows you to change wallpapers based on the time of the day.
 The idea for this little weekend project came after I came across [this](https://www.mattvince.com/product/zelda-wind-waker-wallpaper-4-pack/) wallpaper pack.
-Since then, I've been using it for changing my desktop wallpapers 24/7.
+You can use it to change your wallpapers 24/7 and even add your own custom wallmaps.
 Try it!

 <p float="left">